Hoth: Film

 In the 1980 film The Empire Strikes Back, Hoth is the home of the Rebel Alliance's secret Echo Base, which is partially installed in natural caves formed by giant ice bubbles.
 The Rebels patrol the planet by riding indigenous tauntauns.
 At the start of the film, Luke Skywalker and his tauntaun are attacked by a wampa.
 Skywalker eventually escapes and is rescued by Han Solo.
 When one of the Galactic Empire's probe droids uncovers the base, the Rebels are forced to evacuate.
 The Empire arrives and deploys ground forces to destroy the base, but the Rebels battle the AT-ATs with ground artillery and snowspeeders to stall them and effectively evacuate.
 This conflict is known as the Battle of Hoth.

 The original draft of The Empire Strikes Back, written by Leigh Brackett, depicted an opening scene with Luke Skywalker on the ridge of an ice planet, though the name "Hoth" was given to the cloud planet at the time (later called Bespin).
 The draft also depicted Hoth's wampas attacking the Rebel base.

 The Hardangerjøkulen glacier near Finse, Norway, served as the filming location for Hoth in The Empire Strikes Back.
 Scenes were filmed in subzero temperatures.
 For the ground battle scene, miniatures were used on a set that used microscopic glass bubbles and baking soda to mimic the snowy territory.

 Legends

 Hoth has also appeared in Star Wars comics, books, and video games.
 In the 1983 Marvel Star Wars comic "Hoth Stuff!", it is revealed that Wedge Antilles went missing during the Battle of Hoth.
 In the novel Darksaber (1995), Luke Skywalker and his lover Callista Ming travel to Hoth, where they encounter the same wampa that attacked Luke in Empire, but he swiftly kills it.
 In Shadows of the Empire, Hoth is one of several settings for Dash Rendar's adventures, including the Battle of Hoth.

+Tabletop game

+In Unlock!
+Star Wars, Escape from Hoth appears as one of the three scenarios.